-Now imagine a birthday party walks through your doors and the parents and children all have a poor experience.
-That’s potential multiple adults (times the 15 people they each tell), that are going to hear about that bad experience.
-And the likelihood of them coming back is only about 11%!
+Imagine a birthday party walking through your doors and all of the parents and children have a negative experience.
+That's a lot of adults (multiplied by the 15 people they each tell) who will hear about their bad experiences.
+And the chances of them returning are only about 11%!

 This is of course the opposite of what you want as a business owner.
 You want happy, satisfied customers.
 So, let’s talk about how we can make that happen!

-If you want to create a successful experience for your guests, it begins before they walk through the door.
-Having daily huddles with your team is a great way to kick off the day and ensure that everyone is on the same page.
+If you want to give your guests a memorable experience, it all starts before they walk through the door.
+Daily huddles with your team are an excellent way to start the day and ensure that everyone is on the same page.

-Beyond meeting daily, it’s important to use checklists to help you prepare for success—especially with birthday parties and special events.
+Aside from meeting daily, checklists can help you prepare for success, especially when it comes to birthday parties and special events.

 We created a free guide to make check-listing even easier for you!
 In the first issue of our Event Planning Checklist, we share the following checklists:

-Click here or on the image below to download your complimentary copy of these checklists!
+Get more info here or click on the image below to download your complimentary copy of these checklists!